ACINQ/eclair/source/index.html.md

 }
 ```

-Queries the payment DB for a stored invoice with the given `paymentHash`, if none is found it responds HTTP 404.
+Queries the payment DB for a stored invoice with the given `paymentHash`.
+If none is found, it responds HTTP 404.

 ### HTTP Request